 To allow monitoring of both voltage and current simultaneously on a dual channel oscilloscope, care must be taken not to create ground loops.
 Most oscilloscope inputs are ground referenced and input channels are not isolated from each other.

-The 5V Series Current Output Monitor or I-Monitor is NOT ISOLATED.
-Do NOT use the I-Monitor output with different channels to avoid common grounding problems.
-Improper connections may cause damage
+The 5P Series Current Output Monitor or I-Monitor is NOT ISOLATED.
+Use caution when connecting to an oscilloscope to avoid common grounding problems.
+Improper connections may cause damage.
+See section 7.3.3.

 7.3.2 Output Impedance